Manchester, Maine

 Manchester is a town in Kennebec County, Maine, United States, located at 44.33°N 69.87°W. The population was 2,456 at the 2020 census.
 The southern part of the town bordering Cobbosseecontee Lake is a popular recreation spot in central Maine, and part of the Winthrop Lakes Region.
-Manchester is included in the Augusta, Maine micropolitan New England City and Town Area.
+Manchester is included in the Augusta, Maine micropolitan and included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.

 History

 In the early 19th century, the town was known as "The Forks".
 The town was named Manchester after Manchester, Massachusetts.